upes-open/OMusigator/README.md

 - [x] HTML, CSS (or React)

 ### Libraries to be used..
-1. itunes-iap
+1. spotipy
-2. spotipy
+2. google-api-python-client
-3. ytmusicapi
+3. YouTube Data API
-4. tidalapi
+4. google-auth-oauthlib
-5. deezer-pyhton
+5. google-auth
-6. soundcloud-lib
-7. pysaavn
-8. qobuz-dl

 ## Project Workflow